 It has a wingspan of 3.1m and its aerodynamic fuselage is 2m long.
 The empty weight and maximum take-off weights of the UAV are 12.5kg and 16.5kg respectively.

 The drone is launched using a collapsible catapult and recovered using parachute landing system.

-The UAV’s modular design is provided with a number of interchangeable payloads allowing for greater mission flexibility.
+The UAV’s modular design is provided with several interchangeable payloads allowing for greater mission flexibility.

 It carries a day-light camera, a thermal imaging camera, a video camera and a radio transmitter in a gyro-stabilised camera pod that is fitted under the fuselage.
 The cameras provide real-time intelligence, 3D maps, surveillance, and aerial reconnaissance of ground-based targets.

 The imagery, video and other sensor data collected by the payloads is transmitted to the ground control station in real-time, through a data link using 3G/4G cellular networks.

 The Orlan-10 can execute missions in both autonomous and remote-control modes.
 An autopilot aboard the drone enables it to operate autonomously based on pre-defined waypoints.
 In this mode, the flight path can be modified by the operator during the flight.

 The drone can be remotely operated by its associated ground control station, installed on the MP32M1 command and control vehicle.
 Developed by Russian state-owned Roselectronika, the ground segment can control up to four aerial vehicles simultaneously.

 In the remote control mode, operator at the mobile ground segment sends command and control data to the drone through the digital data link.